Learn More About Horse Therapy in San Diego

 Who is Suited to This Type of Therapy?

 Equine Assisted Therapy can be a powerful and magical way to assist our children, adolescents, and adult family members in multiple social, emotional, physical, cognitive, and behavioral domains.
-Equine Assisted Therapy is being recognized as a more integral part of psychotherapy and mental health and can serve as a unique and effective intervention that should be considered as a resource by parents and professionals.
+This type of therapy is being recognized as a more integral part of psychotherapy and mental health and can serve as a unique and effective intervention that should be considered as a resource by parents and professionals.

-Aspiring Families offers equine therapy in San Diego County with a licensed clinical psychologist specializing in the EAGALA model of therapy, in conjunction with traditional psychotherapy with our team members in the office.
+Aspiring Families offers psychotherapy with a licensed clinical psychologist specializing in the EAGALA model, in conjunction with traditional psychotherapy with our team members in the office.
 Our EAGALA trained licensed clinical psychologist has almost 20 years of mental health experience with adolescents, children and adults, in addition to multiple years of expertise.

 The therapy takes place at a ranch about 15 minutes from the main office.
 Each session is 50-60 minutes long and is typically reimbursable by your PPO insurance.